Tearfund

 Faith-Based Requirement

-Tearfund's policy is to finance relief, development, and advocacy activities of organizations motivated by their faith in Christ and by their desire to demonstrate God's commitment to justice, mercy, and the poor.
+Tearfund's policy is to finance relief, development, and advocacy activities of organisations motivated by their faith in Christ and by their desire to demonstrate God's commitment to justice, mercy, and the poor.
 Partners must share Christian faith and values.

 Helpful Hinchilla